fbrcode/db-migration-sqitch/README.md

 sqitch deploy
 ```

+Database will be updated:

-To manage the changes, a separate schema holds the structure:
+To manage the changes, a separate schema holds the structure.

 ```txt
 app_sample=# \dt sqitch.*